hezus/courser/README.md

 I have already created a simple rails backend for you to be downloaded at: [todo](todo)

 At the end of this exercise you should:

-> Learn about the react router
+> Know what a callback function is
+> Understand .bind(this)
 > Create forms for various resources
 > Create a structure in your application
+> Learn about the react router

 # All courses
 Lets start by making a overview page for all the courses.
 We will need to create React components for all Courses and for a single Course.